 - 1 Large Banana

-- Preheat oven to 375 degrees.
-Spray an 8×11 baking dish generously with cooking spray.
-In a large bowl, mix oats, brown sugar, baking powder, cinnamon, salt, half the chocolate chips, and half the fresh berries and stir well.
+- Preheat the oven to 375F.
+Spray an 8×11" baking dish generously with avocado oil (or your preferred cooking spray).
+In a large bowl, mix the natural oats, brown sugar, baking powder, cinnamon, salt, half the chocolate chips, and half the fresh berries and stir well.
 Pour evenly into the baking dish.
-Slice the banana and add to top of the mixture.
+Slice the banana and add to the top of the mixture.
 Add the other half of the berries and chocolate chips to the top, as well.

 - Combine the milk, egg, butter, and vanilla extract in a separate bowl.
 Whisk thoroughly.
-Pour on top of oatmeal mixture, ensuring the oats are soaked evenly.
+Pour on top of the oatmeal mixture, ensuring the oats are soaked evenly.
 Sprinkle milk over any areas which need additional moisture.

-- Once the oven is preheated to 375 degrees, bake oatmeal mix for 30 minutes.
+- Once the oven is preheated to 375 degrees, bake the oatmeal mix for 30 minutes.
 Remove and add a tablespoon of brown sugar to the top of the casserole for added sweetness.
 Bake for an additional 10 minutes or until the top of the casserole is golden brown.